zemian/cms-eval/README.md

 ### https://lesscodelessbug.wordpress.com/

-I tried little bit of wordpress, but didn't like it much then move back to Blogger.
+I tried little bit of wordpress, but didn't like it much at the time, and then move back to Blogger.

-I did some more WordPress study on a separate repostiroy at https://github.com/zemian/learn-wordpress
+However, I think WordPress is pretty interesting application in itself.
+And I did some more WordPress study on a separate repostiroy at https://github.com/zemian/learn-wordpress as a CMS and site development platform.

 ### https://github.com/zemian/adocblog